NVIDIA/aistore/README.md

 In all other cases, AIS will service the GET request without going to Cloud.

-#### Prefetch
+#### Existing Datasets: Batch Prefetch

 Alternatively or in parallel, you can also *prefetch* a flexibly-defined *list* or *range* of objects from any given Cloud bucket, as described in [this readme](docs/batch.md).

-#### Internet Downloader
+#### Existing Datasets: Internet Downloader

 But what if the dataset exists in the form of (vanilla) HTTP/HTTPS URLs?
 If this is the case, use [downloader](downloader/README.md) - the integrated tool that can populate AIStore directly from the Internet.

-#### Reverse Proxy
+#### Existing Datasets: Reverse Proxy

-Finally, AIS can be designated as HTTP reverse proxy via the `http_proxy` environment supported by most UNIX systems:
+Finally, AIS can be designated as HTTP proxy vis-à-vis 3rd party object storages.
+As of the v2.0, this mode of operation is limited to Google Cloud Storage (GCS) and requires two things:

+1. HTTP(s) client side: set the `http_proxy` (`https_proxy` - for HTTPS) environment
+2. AIS configuration: set `rproxy=cloud` in the [configuration](ais/setup/config.sh)

+Note that `http_proxy` is supported by most UNIX systems and is recognized by most (but not all) HTTP clients:

 ```shell
 $ export http_proxy=<AIS proxy IPv4 or hostname>
 ```

-Executing this command on the client side will have an effect of redirecting all client-issued HTTP(S) requests to the AIS proxy/gateway, with subsequent execution (transparently from the client perspective).
+In combination, these two settings have an effect of redirecting all **unmodified** client-issued HTTP(S) requests to the AIS proxy/gateway with subsequent execution transparently from the client perspective.

-> *Reverse proxy* functionality to (transparently) work with Internet locations is currently under development.

-> Separately, AIS supports a special mode of operation where an AIS gateway serves as a reverse proxy vis-à-vis AIS targets.
-The corresponding use case includes supporting kernel-based clients with a preference for single (or very few) persistent connection(s) to the storage.
-Related [configuration](ais/setup/config.sh) is called `rproxy`.
-Needless to say, this mode of operation will clearly have performance implications.
+Further details and examples are available [in this readme](docs/rproxy.md).

 ### Data Protection
 AIS [supports](docs/storage_svcs.md) end-to-end checksum protection, 2-way local mirroring, and Reed-Solomon [erasure coding](docs/storage_svcs.md#erasure-coding) - thus providing for arbitrary user-defined levels of cluster-wide data redundancy and space efficiency.